brownje96/ONAC/readme.md

 ONAC is an experimental, open source, proof of concept, community based, news aggregator.
 This is not an original idea, but sometimes reinventing the wheel is a good way to sharpen one's skills.
 In other words, it's a Digg/reddit/StumbleUpon clone.

 I developed ONAC using *two* servers, a database server, and a web server.
 This may be performant if this project becomes useful, however, it is not a hard requirement.
-Your due diligence and judgement as a sysadmin and webmaster is due.
+Your diligence and judgement as a sysadmin and webmaster is due.

 This project was done on Debian 10, and includes some setup scripts for said distribution.
 For ease of setup, you may consider using my preferences.
 I cannot be sure my scripts work on another distribution or platform.
 Use your system administration skills to interpret the scripts and adjust to your needs.